William James Stewart: Speaker of the Legislative Assembly

 Following the 1943 election that brought George Drew's Tories to power, Stewart became Speaker of the legislature, a difficult task as the Progressive Conservatives (as they were known by then) had only a minority government.
 He was reappointed Speaker following the 1945 election until he suddenly resigned in March 1947 to become a backbench Member of Provincial Parliament (MPP).
 Farquhar Oliver, leader of the Ontario Liberal Party, introduced a motion that the assembly refuse to accept the resignation of Stewart but this motion was ruled out of order.

 Backbencher and committee member

 Stewart became a backbencher and went on to serve on various committees, serving as Chairman of the Select Committee on Reform Institutions from 1953 to 1955.
 Stewart served until 1948 when he lost to CCF candidate Lloyd Fell.
 He regained his seat in the 1951 provincial election.
-He remained a member of the legislature until the 1959 election when his Parkdale seat was won by a Liberal and he left politics.
+He remained a member of the legislature until the 1959 election when his Parkdale seat was won by Liberal James Trotter and he left politics.